This article has links to products and services we love, which we may make commission from.

 You can either have your own shisha or share one with two different pipes.
-Unfortunately, all the free shishas are the same flavor so if you want to try different ones, you’ll have to pay extra for it.
+Unfortunately, all the free shishas are the same flavor, so if you want to try different ones, you’ll have to pay extra for them.

 You can also get a temporary henna tattoo from a professional artist and pose with a real falcon.
-Make sure to get the henna done after dinner because it takes a while to dry and peel off.
+Ensure the henna is done after dinner because it takes a while to dry and peel off.
 After all, the best way to experience true Arabic cuisine is by eating with your hands!

 - Pros: Same as above tours + camel experience

 4. Bike the Red Dunes, Sandboard and BBQ with Shows $$